5T33Z0/Clover-Crate/Graphics/README.md

 ## Inject
 Can inject two dozens of parameters, which are calculated not only based on the card model, but also on its internal characteristics after analyzing the video bios of a GPU.

-For Nvidia its `NVCAP` is calculated, for Intel dozens of parameters are available, for ATI parameters depending on connectors.
+For Nvidia cards, `NVCAP` is calculated, for Intel on-board graphics, dozens of parameters are applied, for ATI cards parameters for connectors are injected.
 To list all of them would take another two hundred pages.
-Moreover, for modern cards you don't need these any more, since Apple ensured that they work out of the box.
+Moreover, for modern discrete GPUs you don't need these any more, since Apple ensured that they work out of the box.

-You can enable the injections based on vendors:
+You can enable the injection of parameters based on vendors:

 - `Inject ATI`
 - `Inject Intel`
 - `Inject NVidia`

-**NOTE**: These injections were used before the advent of `Whatevergreen.kext` (WEG).
-Now that the WEG does all the graphics customization work for you, it is recommended to disable all these injections.
+**NOTE**: These parameters were used before the advent of `Whatevergreen.kext` (WEG).
+Now that the WEG does most of the graphics customization work for you, it is recommended to disable all of these injections.

 ## Dual Link
 The default value is `1`, but for some older configurations this will cause the screen to flatten.
 It helps to set it to 0, as in the example above.